openstack-archive/networking-ansible/README.rst

 Components
 ----------
-The Networking-Ansible ML2 Driver consists of the following components:
+The Networking-Ansible library consists of the following components:

-``networking_ansible`` ML2 Driver
+``ML2 Mechanism Driver``
-  Invoked by neutron to configure L2 networking for tenant networks.
+  Invoked by neutron to configure L2 networking for OpenStack tenant networks.

+``Python API``
+  Imported directly by python.

 Use Cases
 ---------
-``Ironic Baremetal Guest Deployment``
+``OpenStack Ironic Baremetal Guest Deployment``

 Ironic uses Networking-Ansible to configure the switch ports for the baremetal guests.
 Ironic needs to swap the port a baremetal guest is connected to between the Ironic provisioning network and the tenant VLAN that the guest is assigned.

+``Python API``

+Any python application could need the ability to communicate with a switch to perform a task that networking-ansible is able to complete.
+The interaction with ansible is designed in a library style that will allow direct import and invocation in python independant of a running OpenStack deployment.

 Features
 --------

-* On create network a vlan can be defined
+* Create and delete VLANs
-* On port update will assign a vlan to an access port
+* Configure a port in access mode and assign a it to a VLAN